pipeforce/pipeforce.github.io/docs/guides/forms/040_forms-validation.md

 ### Some examples

 The given field is a required one.
-Therefore, make sure the field has a value.
-See the `!!` operator in JavaScript:
+Therefore, make sure this field has a value.
+In case it has not value, `!val` will return `true`.
+So we have to negate it with an additional `!` in order activare the validation rule and show the message:

 ```json
 {